 Best Time for a Beach Holiday

 Following the general guideline for any trip to East Africa, the best time to visit the Tanzanian island of Zanzibar or the Kenyan coastline is in the dry season from June-October.
-This is especially true for travellers looking to combine their beach holiday with a safari.
+This is especially true for travellers looking to combine their safari tour with a tranquil beach holiday.

-The start of the year is often a time that is overlooked by many people planning a trip to East Africa’s beaches.
-A dry spell usually takes place during this time between the end of the short rains and the start of the long rains (January-February).
+The start of the year is often a time that is overlooked by many people planning a trip to East Africa’s best beaches in Tanzania and Kenya.
+A dry spell from January to February usually takes place during this time between the end of the short rains and the start of the long rains.